 Going on a tour is also an excellent option if you want all of your travel arrangements taken care of.
 Both small group tours and private tours are possible.

 01 of 03

 Delhi, the capital city of India, is where many people start out on their trip.
-It's divided into two parts -- crumbling Old Delhi and the orderly New Delhi -- which exist side-by-side but feel like they're worlds apart.
+It's divided into two parts—crumbling Old Delhi and the orderly New Delhi—which exist side-by-side but feel as if they're worlds apart.
 It's worth spending a few days exploring the city's ancient mosques, forts, and monuments left over from the Mughal rulers that once occupied the city.
 As many of them are set in attractive landscaped gardens, you can relax at the same time!

 02 of 03